asyncapi/glee/docs/config-file.md

   return {
     docs: {
       enabled: true // Enable/Disable documentation generation
-      folder: 'output' // Folder where you want the output of your docs to reside.
+      folder: 'docs' // Folder where you want the output of your docs to reside.
       template: '@asyncapi/markdown-template' // Type of template you want to use.
     }
     websocket: {